p4p-83/docs/docs/4 — logbooks/James' Logbook.md

 - Talking with Sam after our Power E test... he has a new idea (vim-like navigation; enter `w` to move to the next pad above, `d` to move to the next pad to the right, etc.
 - Hm.... this is actually a good point... why are we making the user need to 'drag' (in his words), or joystick-like-navigate to the pad of interest at all?
 - I suppose it initially made sense when we were dealing with a joystick, and particularly when we were dealing with a _haptic_ joystick.
-- Now that we've ditched the keyboard, however, does this really make sense?
+- Now that we've ditched the joystick, however, does this really make sense?
-- The analogy of vim-like `f`, `x` navigation is _much_ closer to what we are trying to achieve, than a Minecraft-boat-like video game analogy—we necessarily have a finite set of discrete points to which the user may be trying to place the component down on to—whereas Minecraft boat navigation is (pseudo-)continuous.
+- The analogy of vim-like `f`, `t` navigation is _much_ closer to what we are trying to achieve, than a Minecraft-boat-like video game analogy—we necessarily have a finite set of discrete points to which the user may be trying to place the component down on to—whereas Minecraft boat navigation is (pseudo-)continuous.
 Yes, there may be flowing water attempting to pull the user into a steady-state position, but, in our case _we aren't interested in all of the intermediate positions_—the user would be wanting to simply teleport directly to the pad of interest.
 - This does eliminate the aspect of 'shared control' that previously existed, though, I don't think that this is an issue.
 It means that our project is going to pivot yet again, however, I think the shared control-approach (particularly with a keyboard) was always going to be a bit of a graft.

 ## Sat 4 May